DOZA Citywide Design Policy

 This is roughly equivalent to a 6-7 story building.
 Historic districts, downtown and Gateway have other review requirements but for those of us concerned about the rapid redevelopment of our older smaller Main Streets - this is not scaled to "level of impact" as the draft proposal is aiming to do.

-Recommendation #2: 4-Story Trigger for Design Commission Review on Vintage Streetcar Main Streets
+Recommendation #2: Parity with Downtown for Design Commission Review on Vintage Main Streets

 This would be better correlation with the impact to narrow vintage main streets where the lots are narrow, the building pattern heights are lower and larger newer developments are a dramatic change.

 13 undesignated historic districts are at risk without careful design standards and guidelines.
 This includes areas such as Hawthorne, Belmont, Alberta, Sellwood-Moreland, Montavilla, etc that have no conservation or historic district status.
 They will not have Design Commission Review and are vulnerable to redevelopment without a nod to their character giving features.
 These areas were identified in the Low Rise Commercial Storefront Analysis in 2016 but despite advocacy have been ignored until now.
 We are gratified to see these identified for "Future Work" (see pages 52-54 in the Staff Report).
 However, we are concerned that these areas are redeveloping now and are being rapidly lost.
 We cannot wait.
 This is a critical "Pattern Area" that DOZA should have addressed and is a significant gap.
 To fill that gap, PDX Main streets has created Main Street Design Guidelines.
 These guidelines might be used now if we advocate.

 Recommendation #3:We need Main Street Design Standards + Guidelines Now.